DrMarchand/The.Design.Orchard/README.md

 ## 1. STATEMENT OF OPERATION

-Design Orchard LLC operates as a professional entity engaged in the development, documentation, and publication of design systems and visual frameworks.
+Design Orchard LLC operates as a professional entity engaged in the development,
+documentation, and publication of design systems, visual frameworks, and creative works.

 This repository functions as a **public operational record** demonstrating:
-- continuity of business activity
+- Continuity of business activity
-- defined scope of services
+- Defined scope of services
-- documented professional practice
+- Documented professional practice

 No personal records, sensitive data, or regulated information are stored in this repository.